 If you are not familiar with the term nexus, the temple is a nexus.
 A nexus is a place that connects or links things together.
 In the temple we, as mortals, do work for those in the spirit world.
 Temples are places where the veil between the two worlds is thinnest.
 Temples are places of great spiritual power.
 Next to our homes, there is no more sacred place on earth than the temple.

 Why do you think the prophets and apostles keep telling us to go to the temple?
 Why do you think they put such great emphasis on temple attendance?
 There is power in the temple, and there is power to be felt and had in temple attendance.
 Just as Israel was protected from the armies of the Assyrians because they prepared themselves physically and spiritually by building walls, preparing their armies, and worshiping at the temple, so the Lord will protect us when we have done all that the prophets have told us we need to do, coupled with worthy temple attendance.

-There are many other good lessons to be learned in this lesson.
-Read the quote about temple attendance by Howard W. Hunter, and about how important it is that we, as a people, do not trifle or treat lightly, sacred things.
+There are many other good things to be learned in this lesson.
+Think about how important it is that we, as a people, do not trifle with or treat lightly, sacred things.
 Studying your scriptures will help you learn the importance of being worthy to enter the temple.
 But nothing can take the place of actually attending and participating in the worship that takes place in the House of the Lord.